uhs-robert/bash-scripts/README.md

 - **Help information** provided to guide users on how to use the script.

 ## compress_files
-This script compresses specified files or directories into a .zip format, useful for storage and transfer.
+This script compresses files in a specified directory (or the current directory if none is provided) using the chosen archive format.
+It allows users to delete original files after compression and customize the file types to compress.
+### Features
+- **Supports multiple archive formats**: zip, 7z, rar, tar, tar.gz, tar.bz2.
+- **Option to delete original files** after successful compression.
+- **Customizable file type** for compression (default is all files).
+- **Help information** provided to guide users on script usage.

 ## get_ip
 This script retrieves the current public IP address of your machine.
 It's handy for troubleshooting or sharing network information.

 ## net_speed_test
-This script performs a speed test of your internet connection, providing real-time upload and download speeds.
+This script installs `speedtest-cli` if it is not already installed, runs a network speed test, and logs the results for later review.
+It provides an easy way to monitor network performance over time.
+### Features
+- **Automatic installation**: Installs `speedtest-cli` if it is not present on the system.
+- **Logging**: Saves the results of the network speed test to a log file for future reference.
+- **Simple usage**: Run the script with minimal command-line options.

 ## org_files_by_date
-This script organizes files in the current directory into subdirectories based on their creation or modification date.
+This script organizes files in the current directory and its subdirectories into folders based on their creation date (or modification date if the creation date is not available).
+Files are either moved or copied into directories named by year and month.

+### Features
+- **Organizes files**: Automatically sorts files into year/month folders based on their dates.
+- **Flexible options**: Choose to copy files instead of moving them.
+- **User-friendly**: Simple command-line interface with help options.

 ## sysup
 This script performs a comprehensive system update on Fedora, including DNF package updates, security updates, cleanup of old packages, updating Flatpak packages, and cleaning up cached package data.